 Finding Time to Pray Can be Hard

-Sweet Mama, you are ministering to your family daily.
+Sweet Mom, you are ministering to your family daily.
 So many responsibilities clamor for your time and attention: clean the house, cook the meals, do the laundry, play with your children, referee their arguments, teach them their letters and math and even math with letters (oh, sweet algebra!).

 I know it is exhausting.
 Overwhelming at times.
 Maybe the thought of taking time alone to pray, or to do anything, seems impossible.
 You may be trying to figure out how to just go to the bathroom by yourself.
-(I wish I could give you a hug.)

-But here is the truth.
-If you don’t fill yourself up with life-giving oxygen, there will be consequences.
+But here is the truth: If you don’t fill yourself up with life-giving oxygen, there will be consequences.

 And when we are extremely tired, stressed, and overwhelmed we can have these same physical reactions.
 Please, don’t wait for it to get to that point.
 Don’t wait for the burnout, the feelings of depression, or the loss of joy.
 You simply cannot give from an empty cup.
 And prayer is one of the primary ways to fill it up.